SemTalkOnline/SemTalkOnline/BPMN-2.0.md

 In the above example, the Gateway relates to the completion of testing results.
 “Tests OK?”.
 If ‘Yes’ go to the end Event “All Tests Complete”, if ‘No’ go to “Perform Test’.”

-Process flows are embedded in Swimlanes to show who does what and what and to show the information flows between different Participants that are working on the same process.
+Process flows are embedded in Swimlanes to show who does what and they show the information flows between different Participants that are working on the same process.